 The global economy continued to experience challenges, fluctuations in both raw material prices and currency exchange rates, as well as rising operation costs have all combined to exert pressure on the Group's business and operations.
-Under the complicated macroeconomic environment, the Group's two-pronged strategy has been proven effective in maintaining growth in both scale of business and profitability.
+Under the complicated macroeconomic environment, the Group's two-pronged strategy has been proven effective in maintaining growth in both scale of business and revenue.

 Socio-political volatility around the world and global economic instability are likely to persist.
 Uncertainties in the global economy linger, triggering toy retailers to be more cost-conscious in procurement, hence toy companies are exploring how to better work with manufacturers who can produce quality products at a more competitive price.
-This overriding trend accelerates the consolidation of the industry and is driving many toy manufacturers to relocate their plants to either China's interior or to Southeast Asia for lower manufacturing costs.
+This overriding trend accelerates the consolidation of the industry and is driving many toy manufacturers to relocate their plants to either China's interior or to Southeast Asia for lower manufacturing costs and look for production capacity outside China.